 Projects can be a great way to show skills and accomplishments that might not be fully reflected in your work history, especially if you’re early in your career, freelancing, or changing fields.

-If you’ve led or contributed to a project with measurable results, consider adding a separate Projects section.
+If you’ve led or contributed to a project with clear deliverables, consider adding a separate Projects section.
 Use clear titles like “Workflow Optimization Project” or “Marketing Automation Initiative,” and include bullet points showing your role, the tools you used, and the outcome.

 Resume examples by job title